Climate & Energy

 I learned was that Ocean Acidification was kind of accidentally discovered to be a thing after picking through the remains of the failed Biosphere 2 project.
 It turns out their biosphere wasn't so good, so CO2 levels got up north of 1000 ppm, which drove the pH of the water quite acidic.

-I discovered that I had a closer relationship to bat white-node syndrome than I realized, as Al Hicks was one of the state ecologists that first found it in NY.
+I discovered that I had a closer relationship to bat white-nose syndrome than I realized, as Al Hicks was one of the state ecologists that first found it in NY.
 I met Al last year through at the regional Citizens' Climate Lobby conference, as he's also the Albany chapter lead.

 And I really liked some of the visuals around the idea of a "new pangea".
 It's interesting to think about how global trade has effectively eliminated all the island barriers that we once had.